amazon-archives/aws-media-services-workflow-composer/RuleBasedEncoding/README.md

 2. Open the S3 console and search for the WebsiteBucket value.
 3. Click on the bucket icon and delete the bucket.

-Delete the `reinvent-rules` cloudformation stack.
+Delete the `reinvent-rules` CloudFormation stack.

-1. Open the cloudformation console.
+1. Open the CloudFormation console.
 2. Select the reinvent-rules stack radio button.
 3. Select **Delete stack** from the **Actions** drop down.